duttabhishek32/attendance/README.md

 This repo houses the assets used to build the Attendance System.

 # Tools
-The website is built using HTML,CSS & Java Script.
+The website is developed using HTML,CSS & JavaScript.

 # Website Content
 This website is prototype for our current project so it is fully baked for front-end part.